lukaszmadrzynski/Website-Update/content/pages/ecotours.md

               - mr-1
         tagline: 1 Day | Off-the-beaten-path
       - type: FeaturedItem
-        title: The Living Waters of Lashi
+        title: Living Waters of Lashi
         subtitle: from $199 to $251 per person
         text: >+
           Discover the wonders of Lashi Wetlands and the surrounding landscapes.